braveclojure/bcjobs-blog/source/2021-09-20-a-better-clojure-job-board.html.md

 Ultimately, I wanted to rebuild the site because I value generosity.
 Engaging with others from a spirit of generosity just feels better to me.
 I wanted to invest the effort to make improvements and switch to a freemium model because I believe it will help everybody.
+If you create a free account: thank you, I'm glad you're here :)

-Still, wwitching to freemium feels a little risky: I may end up making less than before.
+Still, switching to freemium feels a little risky: I may end up making less than before.
 You never know, right?
 But I want to try to contribute more to a community that has been so good to me.
 I think I've accomplished that.
 I also want to keep improving the site, and paid sponsorships help me do that.